open-energy-transition/pypsa-zambia/doc/user-guide/design.md

 ## Biomass Potential

-PyPSA-Zambia can model biomass as an extendable generation carrier with province-level capacity constraints derived from land-use data.
+PyPSA-Zambia can model biomass as an extendable generation carrier with province-level potential constraints derived from land-use data.
 The feature is enabled by:

 ```yaml